michael-s-marshall/social_rent_rdd/03_social_rent_rdd_markdown.md

     but with a higher proportion of social rent?
--   Total affordable rent starts as a rate per 1,000 dwellings in the local authority – used as a placebo to provide increased confidence that any treatment effect identified in the analysis is genuine, as we should see no effect on affordable rent starts from increase social rent funding
+-   Total affordable rent starts as a rate per 1,000 dwellings in the local authority – used as a placebo to provide increased confidence that any treatment effect identified in the analysis is genuine.
+In other words, we should expect to see no effect on affordable rent starts from increased social rent funding, and so if we find an effect for social renting but not affordable renting, this increases our confidence the social rent treatment effect is genuine and not a result of chance.

 The analysis uses a regression discontinuity design (RDD) to model the treatment effect of grant funding.
 RDD offers a methodology for causal inference in natural experiments where a disjuncture in a continuous independent variable defines the binary treatment variable.
-In other words, the affordability gap between social and private rents features a *discontinuity* at the 50 GBP point, around which the treatment effect switches from control (i.e. no grant) to treatment (i.e. grant funding).
+In other words, the affordability gap between social and private rents features a *discontinuity* at the 50 GBP point, around which the treatment status switches from control (i.e. no grant) to treatment (i.e. grant funding).
-A binary dummy variable for the presence of treatment is included in a regression analysis, alongside the continuous affordability gap variable (centred at the point of discontinuity), and as such the model intercept is the average social rented delivery in the control group and the coefficient of the treatment dummy variable is the *average-treatment-effect-on-the-treated (ATT)*.
+A binary dummy variable for the presence of treatment is included in a regression analysis, controlling for the continuous affordability gap variable (centred at the point of discontinuity).
+As such the model intercept is the average social rented delivery in the control group, and the coefficient of the treatment dummy variable is the *average-treatment-effect-on-the-treated (ATT)*.

-Within RDD, estimates are sensitive to different parametric specifications of the known (or assumed) functional form of the continuous variable (i.e. affordability gap).
-This analysis assumes a simple linear regression model for the functional form of the affordability gap.
-The visualisations of the ATTs in following each model show no independent effect of the continuous affordability gap variable, and therefore this functional form is unlikely to bias the ATT.
-Moreover, due to the non-randomisation of the treatment effect in an RDD, the ATT estimate only applies to observations around the point of discontinuity (i.e. those close to the 50 GBP threshold).
+Due to the non-randomisation of the treatment status in an RDD, the ATT estimate only applies to observations around the point of discontinuity (i.e. those close to the 50 GBP threshold).
 Therefore, it is common to conduct a sensitvity analysis whereby the RDD is repeated on a subsample of observations close to the point of discontinuity.
+This analysis also assumes a simple linear regression model for the functional form of the running varibale (i.e. affordability gap).
+The visualisations of the ATTs following each model show no independent effect of the affordability gap variable, and therefore this functional form is unlikely to bias the ATT.

 Finally, although the funding was announced in October 2017, there is likely to be a lag before any treatment effect is identifiable.
 This is